flux-framework/flux-docs/adminguide.rst

     drain           Wait for queue to become empty. idle            Wait for queue to become idle.

-The queue may be listed with the `flux jobs` command.
-Refer to `flux-jobs(1) <https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man1/flux-jobs.html>`_
+The queue may be listed with the :core:man1:`flux-jobs` command.

 Disabling job submission
 ------------------------